NDevTK/Serverless-CORS-Proxy/README.md

 # Serverless-CORS-Proxy
-A Nodejs "Serverless" CORS Proxy
+A basic Nodejs "Serverless" CORS Proxy
+The header X-Finel-URL is the current url after the redirects :D